tomhendra/courses/19-testing-javascript/README.md

 - If we go to Chrome and type `chrome://inspect` we will be presented with a special page that show available debugger sessions, one of which being Node.
 - Clicking on `inspect` opens the Chrome debugger.
-- We can also right click and inspect to open the dev tools and click on the Node icon to open the dedicated dev tools for Node.
+- We can alternatively open DevTools & click on the Node icon to open the dedicated DevTools for Node.